stefan-hoeck/idris2-async/README.md

-# idris2-async: Asynchronous computations in Idris2
+# An asynchronous runtime for Idris2

 This is a library for running cancelable asynchronous computations with proper error handling in Idris2.
 Depending on the backend you